samuelsylvander/vadsbo_dimmerguiden/README.md

 - X Edit room not displaying options correctly
 - X Edited room should go back to same position in room list

+## Future Ideas
+- Automatically scroll in New Room
+- Custom warnings in forms

 # Deploy Errors
 ./pages/[projectID].js
 99:8  Warning: React Hook useEffect has a missing dependency: 'roomList.length'.
 Either include it or remove the dependency array.  react-hooks/exhaustive-deps